sbaldasty/sbaldasty.github.io/content/notebook/2023-06-14/mpyc-lessons.md

 ---
 title: Lessons learned about mpyc
-topics: []
+topics: [mpyc]
 ---

-I can't do arithmatic on two SecInts of different sizes, the program hangs.
+I can't do arithmetic on two SecInts of different sizes, the program hangs.
 Is that something that could be improved upon?
 I'll likely know more when I take Secure Multi-Party Computation in the fall...

 Some code for running a secure multi-party vote, there aren't a whole lot of mpyc examples out on the internet right now.